 What is the difference between Student and Departmental

-Account Services, the Registrar, and Financial Aid?
+Account Services (SDAS), the Registrar's Office, and the Office of Scholarships and Financial Aid (OSFA)?
 These three departments may

 seem similar, but they manage different things.
-Learn how to tell them apart
+Learn how each department can assist you.

 Student and Departmental Account Services